Welcome to Empowered Recovery Center

 How Long Does Ecstasy Stay In Your System?

 Despite its illegal status in many countries, ecstasy remains widely accessible, particularly within the context of nightlife and music festivals.
-This increase in availability has led to growing concerns over its potential for misuse and begs the question: how long does ecstasy stay in your system?
+This increase in availability has led to growing concerns over its potential for abuse and begs the question: how long does ecstasy stay in your system?
 Hence, with ecstasy, there are risks to both individual health and public safety.

-What Exactly Is Ecstasy?
+What Is Ecstasy?

 Originally derived from amphetamines in the early 1900s, ecstasy was used for its appetite-suppressing properties and could be acquired on prescription.
 It was a rarely used substance until the 1970s when it began being used as an alternative psychotherapy method in individuals living with PTSD, addiction, and depression.